- Federal Pell Grant

 The Access Missouri Grant is a state funded grant that provides assistance to residents of Missouri who are seeking a first bachelor's degree.
 A minimum of 12 credit hours is required each semester in order to receive the Access Missouri Grant.
 Students who have completed a bachelor's degree are NOT eligible to receive a Missouri Student Grant.
 The priority application deadline is April 1.
 Funding and maximum award varies each year, please visit the link below for more information.

-Webster University Grant assistance is a university funded program which provides assistance to undergraduate students pursuing a first bachelor's degree and who are enrolled for 13 or more credit hours.
+Webster University Grant assistance is a university funded program which provides assistance to undergraduate students pursuing a first bachelor's degree and who are enrolled for 13 or more credit hours per semester.
 This aid program is available to St. Louis campus students only and is intended to augment other gift aid that the student may or may not be receiving.
 Awards vary depending upon the level of a student's unmet need.